 State of Florida vs. Blake Michael Cowart

-This unanimous decision reversed the lower court's dismissal and allows the State to charge Cowart again.
+This unanimous decision reversed the lower court's order to dismiss charges of sending written threats to kill or do bodily injury to a child.
+It allows the State to charge Cowart again.
 The ruling reads:

 "The reasonableness of Z.M.’s perception of the post as a threat is a matter for a jury to determine."